 Attach the wood hello to the sign using mini glue dots.
 You could also use hot glue to attach it but I like the idea of switching up the hello design and the glue dots make it easy to switch out.
 I made a more fall-like version with the Natalie Malan Grey Blush sampler.

-My Cricut Maker wood sign is currently living on this boxwood wreath but you can use it wherever you want.
+My Cricut Maker wood sign is currently living on this boxwood wreath but you could use it wherever and however you’d like.